Anuththiga/JS-Algorithm/README.md

-# JavaScript Solutions for Algorithms and Datastructures problems
+# JavaScript Algorithms and Datastructures

 This repository is a collection of JavaScript coding challenges sourced from platforms like LeetCode and Codility.
 It serves as a resource for learning and practicing algorithms and data structures using JavaScript.